OpenUpSA/action-takers/README.md

 * Ensure the category is shown in the correct section on the landing page `index.html` - if it was shown to be 'in development', ensure you remove it from that section and add it to the 'guides by topic' section
 * If a new guide for an existing category is added, increment the guide count to reflect the correct number
 * If a new menu item is required, ensure you add it in `header.html`
-* Create a new category listing page in the project root - e.g. `housing.html`
+* Create a new category listing page in the project root - e.g. `housing.html`, adding the relevant metadata of the new category

 ### Add a new guide and steps
 * Add the new guide collection to `_config.yml`